wdoganowski/cloud-chronicles/03. Using VSCode for CLI and Python tasks on AWS/04. Using VSCode for CLI and Python tasks on AWS - part 4/README.md

 1. In the search bar, type _autopep8_ and press Enter.
 1. The extension pack should appear in the search results.
 Click on the _Install_ button to install it.

 Using the _autopep8_ extension can help ensure that your Python code is consistent, easy to read, and conforms to best practices.
 It can also save you time by automating the process of formatting your code.
-To format the document using autopep8, you can do this by using the context menu (right click on a open python file in the editor) and select _Format Document With..._.
+To format the document using autopep8, you can do this by using the context menu (right-click on an open Python file in the editor) and selecting _Format Document_ With..._.

 ## Installing Python Snippets Pack